ericdodds/the-little-freelancer/README.md

 ### Track time, expenses and get paid

 We'll keep this pretty simple: use [Harvest](http://getharvest.com), [Freckle](http://letsfreckle.com) or [LessTimeSpent](http://lesstimespent.com).
-You can do *almost everything financial you need to do* as a freelancer with their app.[^2]
+You can do *almost everything financial you need to do* as a freelancer with one (or more) of these apps.
+A few features some of these tools have that will make your life easier:

-* They offer a really slick desktop and mobile apps that you can use to keep track of the hours you work
+* Really slick desktop and mobile apps that you can use to keep track of the hours you work
-* You can use the same tools to track all of your business-related expenses
+* Tools to track all of your business-related expenses
-* Their app generates invoices that you can send to clients digitally
+* Generate invoices that you can send to clients digitally
-* Their app allows you to accept payment via PayPal or Stripe (we recommend [Stripe](http://stripe.com))
+* Accept payment (generally via PayPal or Stripe, but we recommend [Stripe](http://stripe.com))

+**Pro tip**: Time between invoicing a client and getting paid (generally two weeks) can potentially create cash-flow issues for you.
+Here are a few preventative tips on [keeping outstanding invoices from causing you problems](https://lessaccounting.com/blog/outstanding-invoices-ruin-small-business).

 ### Taxes